JordanGallegos/JTG_blog_website/src/content/posts/2020-07-29-adimplementatioin.md

 ---

 #Purpose#
 Implement an Active Directory environment containing four servers and two client desktops.
-The servers will run various roles and features including DNS, DHCP, Print Server and WSUS.
+The servers will run various roles and features including DNS, DHCP, and WSUS.
 This lab will provide me further efficiency relating to AD creation.
-And provide an introduction into the maintenance and implementation of DNS, DHCP, Print Server and WSUS on Windows Servers.
+And provide an introduction into the maintenance and implementation of DNS, DHCP, and WSUS on Windows Servers.

 ###Topology###
 ![](/screenshots/activedirectoryonprem/topology.png)